A Comparative Study of Luminosity Functions and Event Rate Densities of Long GRBs with Non-parametric Method: Introduction

-To disclose the real evolution of GRB event rate with redshift, we will consider the same lGRB samples but with different sample selection criteria and see how the GRB event rates evolve with redshifts diversely.
+To disclose the real evolution of GRB event rate with redshift, we will consider the same \textit{l}GRB samples but with different sample selection criteria and see how the GRB event rates evolve with redshifts diversely.
 Furthermore, we will expand the sample size of low-redshift GRBs in order to perform more reliable tests on the excessive component in statistics.
-In Section~\ref{sec:sample}, we describe how to build two lGRB samples for three cases.
+In Section~\ref{sec:sample}, we describe how to build two \textit{l}GRB samples for three cases.
 In Section~\ref{sec:method}, we illustrate the non-parametric method and the data processing.
 Our results are presented in Section~\ref{sec:results}.
 Lastly, we end with conclusions in Section~\ref{sec:summary}.